Best Solar Charger For Backpacking Adventures

 Best Budget (and Best Ultralight)

-The BEARTWO can be charged in three different ways: using the included Micro USB to charge from a PC or laptop; using a wall adapter; or by sunlight.
+This battery pack can be charged in three different ways: using the included Micro USB to charge from a PC or laptop; using a wall adapter; or by sunlight.

 For portability, this device is ideal, it weighs just 7.4 ounces and its dimensions are a tiny 5.51 x 2.95 x 0.7 inches.
 This means it is compact enough to fit in the palm of your hand.
 It might be a little bulky for a pocket in your pants, especially if hiking, but it would easily fit into a side pocket of a backpack.